Dongyi2go/SpecAR_Net/README.md

 If you find this repo useful, please cite our paper.

 ```
-@inproceedings{wu2024SpecAR_Net,
+@inproceedings{SpecAR2024,
   title={SpecAR_Net: Temporal 2D-Variation Modeling for General Time Series Analysis},
-  author={Haixu Wu and Tengge Hu and Yong Liu and Hang Zhou and Jianmin Wang and Mingsheng Long},
+  author={Yi Dong and Liwen Zhang and Youcheng Zhang and Wen Chen and Shi Peng and Zhe Ma},
-  booktitle={International Conference on Learning Representations},
+  booktitle={International Joint Conference on Artificial Intelligence},
-  year={2023},
+  year={2024},
 }
 ```